 The illustrious internal tools developer

-The illustrious internal tools developer is often the unsugn hero in
+The illustrious internal tools developer is often the unsung hero in

 many cases.
 They are building mission critical software, but often don't

 get the recognition they deserve.
 Over 40% of Budibase's users are

 developers of some type.
 Their general reasons for using a low code platform, include speed, ease of design, and simplicity.

 The highly versatile product manager